Purple Line (Bangkok): Rolling stock

 In November 2013, BEM contracted with Marubeni Corp, Toshiba Corp, and East Japan Railway Company to install E&S systems, supply 21 three-car trains (total of 63 cars) rolling stock, and provide maintenance for 10 years as part of a contract worth 12.6 billion baht.
 East Japan Railway train manufacturing subsidiary J-TREC built them in Yokohama with the first sets delivered in early 2016.
+The trains are owned by the MRTA which paid for the rolling stock at BEMs request.
+The southern extension will acquire 17 additional trains, along with the current ones, to create a total of 38 trains.

 In total, line is service by 21 three-car trains.
-Trains are powered by 750v DC via third rail system, are air-conditioned and capable of traveling at up to 80 km/h.
+Trains are powered by 750 V DC via third rail system, are air-conditioned and capable of traveling at up to 80 km/h.